Main shape

 kamal-backup backup

-kamal-backup restore-db [snapshot-or-latest]
+kamal-backup restore local [snapshot-or-latest]

-kamal-backup restore-files [snapshot-or-latest] [target-dir]
+kamal-backup restore production [snapshot-or-latest]

 kamal-backup list